 - 1. Apply the parking brake. - 2.
-Move the shift selector lever to P (Park) or N (Neutral).
+Move the shift selector to P (Park) or N (Neutral).
 P (Park) is recommended.

-The shift selector lever cannot be moved out of P (Park) and into any of the other gear positions if the ignition key is turned to the OFF position or if the key is removed from the ignition switch.
+The shift selector cannot be moved out of P (Park) and into any of the other gear positions if the ignition switch is turned to the OFF position or if the key is removed from the ignition switch.

-The starter is designed not to operate if the shift selector lever is in any of the driving positions.
+The starter is designed not to operate if the shift selector is in any of the driving positions.

-- 3. Crank the engine with your foot off the accelerator pedal by turning the ignition key to START.
+- 3. Crank the engine with your foot off the accelerator pedal by placing the ignition switch in the START position.
 Release the key when the engine starts.
 If the engine starts, but fails to run, repeat the above procedure. - If the engine is very hard to start in extremely cold weather or when restarting, depress the accelerator pedal a little (approximately 1/3 to the floor) and hold it and then crank the engine.
 Release the key and the accelerator pedal when the engine starts.